Birth Injuries Resulting From Medical Malpractice

 - Misuse of a vacuum extractor or forceps during delivery, causing injury to the fetus

 - Inappropriate administration of labor inducing drugs such as Pitocin

 Preventable Medical Errors

-Studies have shown that 1 in 1000 births involve a preventable injury or death.
+Studies have shown that 1 in 1,000 births involves a preventable injury or death.
+Many of these are caused by simple human errors, making it all the more frustrating when they occur in such high-stakes settings.
 The most common medical errors that cause birth injuries are:

 - Errors in clinical judgment (77% cases)